Velektron/oreilly2020/Real-time metrics database for trillions of points per day/notes.md

 ## Deep dive in datastores
 - Do it less: only index what you need.

-Technology used: LevelDB, Redis, Cassandra, RocksDB + SQLIte
+Technology used: LevelDB, Redis, Cassandra, RocksDB + SQLite

 ## Handling synchronization
 Alerts / Monitors synchronization
 - Required to prevent false positives.
-    - Customer stop sending the data
+    - Customer stop sending the data, is it what the customer wanted to do or it just stopped working ?
 - Injected heartbeat before the intake and post the query system they can get the expected latency.

 **Build the minimal synchronization possible**

 ## Approximation for deeper insights
 Types of metrics: